Norwyx/recipe-page/README-template.md

 # Recipe page

 A responsive recipe page.
-This page was built as a front-end project of[Frontend Mentor](https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm).
+This page was built as a front-end project of [Frontend Mentor](https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm).

 ### Screenshot